Rebiya Kadeer: The 10 Conditions of Love

 In 2009, Jeff Daniels made a documentary film, The 10 Conditions of Love, about Kadeer.
 Its premiere was scheduled for the Melbourne International Film Festival, the organizers of which refused a request from the Chinese consulate in Melbourne for the film to be withdrawn and for Kadeer's invitation to the festival to be rescinded.
 Several Chinese directors pulled out of the event.
 The festival website was hacked and festival information replaced with the Chinese flag and anti-Kadeer slogans.
 All film sessions were falsely shown as booked out on the site, and a denial-of-service attack forced it to shut down.

 The documentary was scheduled to be shown at the Kaoshiung Film Festival, Taiwan, in October 2009, but was later rescheduled to September, before the festival.
 Wang Yi of the Taiwan Affairs Office of the State Council opposed the film, saying it "beatifies the ethnic separatists" and sends "the wrong signals about terrorism and violence", while the Chinese government warned the Kaoshiung city government not to "stir up trouble".
 The website for the festival was also hacked.
 It was later announced that the film would be shown at the film festival as originally planned, but Kadeer's entry ban from Taiwan was extended by three years "based on security needs".

 Position on Chinese Uyghur independence

 In 2011, Rebiya Kadeer accused the Chinese government of intentionally cultivating multiple Uyghur governments in exile in order to divide the Uyghur people.
 She believes that independence movements have less support in the international community and the given autonomy by Chinese laws were never implemented.
 She said that the Uyghur people were never happy under the Chinese rule.

 Appeal to Japan for support

-On May 2012, while in Tokyo for a conference visit, Kadeer called on the Japanese government to raise with Beijing the subject of human rights violations in China.
+In May 2012, while in Tokyo for a conference visit, Kadeer called on the Japanese government to raise with Beijing the subject of human rights violations in China.
 She also visited the controversial Yasukuni Shrine and reportedly expressed that she wanted to establish a similar place dedicated to Uyghur heroes in the future.